kagehq/failover/README.md

 # Failover

-Auto-failover proxy with instant Slack/Discord alerts.
-Deploy in 30 seconds.

 A tiny reverse proxy that sits in front of your app or API and makes downtime invisible.
 Routes traffic to your primary service, fails over instantly to backup when things break, auto-recovers, and posts incident reports to Slack/Discord automatically.

 ## What Failover Does

+- Routes traffic to your primary service.
+- Continuously health-checks it.
+- If it fails → instantly routes traffic to your backup (S3, static copy, or secondary region).
+- Automatically recovers back when primary is healthy.
-- **Auto Incident Reports** - Get Slack/Discord notifications with detailed timelines when failover happens.
+- Get Slack/Discord notifications with detailed timelines when failover happens.
 Zero effort post-mortems.
-- **30-Second Deploy** - One-click deployment to Render, Railway, Fly.io.
-No DevOps knowledge required.
-- **Instant Failover** - Sub-second switching to backup.
-Your users never see downtime.
-- **Zero Config** - Works out of the box.
-Just point it at your primary and backup URLs.

 Your users keep seeing your site.
 You keep your SLA.
 Downtime becomes invisible.